Entropy zero area preserving diffeomorphisms of $S^2$: Introduction and Statement of Results

+\begin{cor} Suppose that $H:A \to A$ is an area preserving $C^\infty$ diffeomorphism of the closed annulus $A$.
+If $H $ has entropy zero then the rotation number $\rho_H(x)$ is defined and continuous at each $x \in A$. \end{cor}

-We now turn to applications.
-Recall that a group $G$ is a {\em indicable} if there exists a non-trivial homomorphism $G \to \Z$.
+For our next application, recall that a group $G$ is {\em indicable} if there exists a non-trivial homomorphism $G \to \Z$.
 For finitely generated groups this is equivalent to $H^1(G, \Z) \ne 0$ and equivalent to the abelianization of $G$ being infinite.
 If a finite index subgroup of $G$ is indicable then we say that $G$ is {\em virtually indicable.}